 Focused on preserving one aspect of Las Vegas' vibrant history, the Neon Museum is a collection of classic neon signs from the 1940s to present day.
 The collection currently features 11 refurbished, vintage neon signs on display downtown at the Fremont Street Experience.
 The Neon Museum has recently opened and houseshistoric signs, currently displayed on a 3-acre outdoor site called the Boneyard.
 Part of the new museum includes the historic La Concha Motel Lobby.

-The Springs Preserve opened in 2007 on a 180-acre historic site commonly known as "the birthplace of Las Vegas."
+The Springs Preserve is located on a 180-acre historic site commonly known as "the birthplace of Las Vegas."
 The Preserve features historic museums, galleries, outdoor concerts and events, educational and play areas for children, the future Nevada State Museum, an interpretive trail system, a botanical garden and more.

 The National Atomic Testing Museum is a repository for one of the most comprehensive collections of nuclear history.
 The current collection includes thousands of rare photographs, videos, artifacts, scientific and nuclear reports and data and one-of-a kind scientist collections from the Nevada Test Site, the Cold War, and nuclear and radiological science and technology.